 Alaska The Marx Bros Café (Anchorage) A refined Anchorage restaurant known for seafood and seasonal cooking that reflects Alaska’s ingredients.

-Arizona Chula Seafood (Phoenix) A seafood-forward spot in the desert, with poke, fish-market energy, and a practical travel-day fit.
+Arizona Chula Seafood (Phoenix) A seafood-forward spot in the desert, with poke, fish-market energy, and a practical fit for travel days.

 California Chez Panisse (Berkeley) A farm-to-table California cornerstone built around seasonality and vegetable-driven cooking.